 Plotting: The Dark Art

-This is a two-day workshop:
+This is a one-day workshop:

 About the Workshop:

 Join James Patrick Kelly for a weekend of lectures, slides, exercises, anecdotes, contests, and other hijinks in which he will talk very quickly as he attempts to explain everything he has learned about plotting in the last forty years.
 No matter how long you’ve been writing, you’ll discover that you too can make up inciting incidents, startling twists, thrilling climaxes and telling denouements with the best of them!